 The current Rules provisions relating to the proposed amendments above impose more onerous burdens on AEMO, compared to the PASA processes in practice.
 The Commission accepts that requiring AEMO to make changes to the PASA systems and procedures in order to comply with these Rules provision is unlikely to bring any benefits to the NEM.
-The Draft Rule therefore aligns the Rules with the PASA processes as proposed.
+The Rule as made therefore aligns the Rules with the PASA processes as proposed.

-The Draft Rule negates AEMO's need to make changes to the PASA systems and process, resulting in cost saving which can be passed on to consumers of electricity.
+The Rule as made negates AEMO's need to make changes to the PASA systems and process, resulting in costs not being incurred and passed on to consumers of electricity.

-7 Impacts of the Draft Rule on clarity of the Rules
+7 Impacts of the Rule as made on clarity of the Rules